gunta/skypilot/landing/README.md

-# Sky Pilot Landing Page
+# SkyPilot Landing Page

-This is the Astro-based landing page for Sky Pilot, deployed to GitHub Pages.
+This is the Astro-based landing page for SkyPilot, deployed to GitHub Pages.

 ## Development